 Energy Recovery

-Utilize runaround loop or heat wheel on general laboratory exhaust air as permitted by applicable codes and standards.
+Utilize energy recovery methods such as heat pipe, runaround loop, enthalpy wheel or plate and frame HX on general laboratory exhaust air as permitted by applicable codes and standards.
+Do not utilize enthalpy wheels on fume hood exhaust.
+Plate and frame HX has shown to be most energy efficient option with less maintenance when total airstream separation is required.

 Heating and cooling coils shall be designed to function at full load with and without the energy recovery system.